illusorier/123/CSS/SVG.md

 Z draws a straight line from the current position back to the first point of the path.

+### Polygon

+多边形

+For polygons though, the path automatically returns to the first point for you at the end, creating a closed shape.

 ## Fills and Strokes

 Basic coloring can be done by setting two attributes on the node: `fill` and `stroke`.